kwaldenphd/apis-python/README.md

     }
  ```

-<blockquote>QX: What are we seeing in the browser or in this sample JSON?
+<blockquote>Q1: What are we seeing in the browser or in this sample JSON?
 Some of the specific fields?
-What do we think this might look like when we bring it into Python, aka connect with JSON</blockquote>
+What do we think this might look like when we bring it into Python?</blockquote>

 # Making an API call in Python

-First we use the `requests` module to send HTTP requests (i.e. request data via the world wide web) using Python.
+19. First we use the `requests` module to send HTTP requests (i.e. request data via the world wide web) using Python.
 - [Requests: HTTP for Humans documentation](https://requests.readthedocs.io/en/master/)
 - [Python documentation on `requests` module](https://pypi.org/project/requests/)
 - [Python Requests Module, W3 Schools](https://www.w3schools.com/python/module_requests.asp)

-The HTTP request returns a response object that includes whatever data is returned as part of the API call.
+20. The HTTP request returns a response object that includes whatever data is returned as part of the API call.

-The `requests` module includes a range of methods that let us interact with elements of the API.
+21. The `requests` module includes a range of methods that let us interact with elements of the API.

 Method | Description
 --- | ---